CGudapati/cgudapati.github.io/_posts/2019-08-29-Supervised-Learning-Gradient_descent.markdown

 G(x) = \log(1+e^{-y_{1}(a_{11}x_{1} + a_{12}x_{2} + ... + a_{1n}x_{n})})+ \log(1+e^{-y_{2}(a_{21}x_{1} + a_{22}x_{2} + ... + a_{2n}x_{n})}) + ... + \log(1+e^{-y_{m}(a_{m1}x_{1} + a_{m2}x_{2} + ... + a_{mn}x_{n})})
 $$

-To get the gradient, we have to take the partial derivative with respect to each and every coordinate of $x​$.
+To get the gradient, we have to take the partial derivative with respect to each and every coordinate of $x$.

 $$
 \frac{\partial G}{\partial x_{1}} = \frac{1}{1+e^{-y_{1}x^{T}a_{1}}}.e^{-y_{1}x^{T}a_{1}}.-y_{1}a_{11} + \frac{1}{1+e^{-y_{2}x^{T}a_{2}}}.e^{-y_{2}x^{T}a_{2}}.-y_{2}a_{21} + ... + \frac{1}{1+e^{-y_{m}x^{T}a_{m}}}.e^{-y_{m}x^{T}a_{m}}.-y_{m}a_{m1}